-- (a) Set out employment targets, following upon joint investigation and consultation by the Employer and the Council for employment of First Nations People who are residents in the Province of British Columbia.
-To meet these targets qualified First Nations People shall be name requested by the Employer and the Affiliated Union(s) shall clear such Employees.
-The Council and Employer also agree to establish bridging and outreach programs to facilitate training of First Nations People to assist in qualifying for employment. - (b) Set out employment targets for the employment of persons who are disabled as well as women in non-traditional job classifications, visible minorities or other identified target groups.
-To meet these targets qualified Local Residents in these target groups shall be name requested by the Employer and the Affiliated Union(s) shall clear such employees.
-The Council and Employer also agree to establish bridging and outreach programs to facilitate the training of these target groups to assist in qualifying for employment. - (c) Conduct ongoing revision(s) as the Parties gain experience as well as to provide appropriate remedies for failure to live up to both the letter and intent of this provision. - 6.222 Employment Equity hiring shall operate in priority over other preferential hiring processes. - 6.300 The Employer shall give preference of re-employment to an Employee on Worker's Compensation when such worker is able to return to work, providing appropriate work is available without displacing existing Employees. - 6.301 The Affiliated Union having jurisdiction over the work to be performed shall be given at least forty-eight (48) hours notice during regular business hours between Monday and Friday to complete dispatch of members ordered under each priority established by Article 6.210.
-The Employer shall be given notice of any delay in dispatching prior to the expiration of this period. - 6.302 When the order cannot be filled within the time limit referred to in 6.301, the Employer may obtain Employees under the next priority.
-Any Employees so hired who are not members shall make application to join the Appropriate Affiliate within thirty (30) calendar days and become a member - 6.303 Not withstanding the priorities established in Article 6.210, the Employer may rehire any Employee laid off by the Employer within the last year and the Affiliated Union(s) shall clear such Employees.
+(a) Set out employment targets, following upon joint investigation and consultation by the Employer and the Council for employment of Indigenous People who are residents in the

-- 6.304 When a difference arises over the hiring of Employees, Employer and Council Representatives shall meet and make a final and binding decision.
-Failing a decision being made the question shall be referred to an Arbitrator selected pursuant to Article 7.210 (b) who shall decide the question within five (5) days or such additional period as the arbitrator may require. - 6.305 Employees who resign or self-terminate may not be rehired for thirty (30) calendar days.
-The Employer may take extenuating circumstances into consideration. - 6.306 The Contractor shall provide the Employer who shall provide the Council and/or the Affiliated Union with a copy of all Employee termination notices giving the reason for termination and rehire status. - 6.307 The Contractor shall provide the Employer with a copy of all Notices of Employment for all new Employees at the time of hire.
-The Employer shall provide copies to the Council upon request. - 6.308 The Employer, with the Contractor's assistance, shall provide the Council with a labour force report each Friday, showing the number of hourly paid Employees on the Employer's payroll, by Affiliated Union and by Contractor.
+- Province of British Columbia.
+The Council and Employer also agree to support the Owner's and Affiliated Union's bridging and outreach programs to facilitate training of Indigenous Peoples to assist in qualifying for employment. - (b) Set out employment targets for women in non-traditional work, people with disabilities, and other traditionally underrepresented groups.
+The Council and Employer also agree to support the Owner's and Affiliated Union's bridging and outreach programs to facilitate the training of these target groups to assist in qualifying for employment. - (c) Conduct ongoing revision(s) as the Parties gain experience as well as to provide appropriate remedies for failure to live up to both the letter and intent of this provision. - 6.300 The Employer shall give preference of re-employment to an Employee on Worker's Compensation when such worker is able to return to work, providing appropriate work is available without displacing existing Employees. - 6.400 When a difference arises over the hiring of Employees, Employer and Council Representatives shall meet and make a final and binding decision.
+Failing a decision being made the question shall be referred to an Arbitrator selected pursuant to Article 7.210 (b) who shall decide the question within five (5) days or such additional period as the arbitrator may require. - 6.500 Employees who resign or self-terminate may not be rehired for thirty (30) calendar days.
+The Employer may take extenuating circumstances into consideration. - 6.600 The Employer shall provide the Council and/or the Affiliated Union with a copy of all Employee termination notices giving the reason for termination and rehire status. - 6.700 The Employer shall provide the Council with a labour force report each Friday, showing the number of hourly paid Employees on the Employer's payroll, by Affiliated Union and by Contractor.

-6.400 Dues Deduction
+6.800 Dues Deduction

-- 6.401 The Employer shall comply with the dues deduction provision of the appropriate Trade Section attached hereto in respect of all Employees covered by this Agreement and remit same to the Affiliated Union within the time specified. - 6.402 The Employer shall honour an Employee's written assignment of wages to the Affiliated Union.
-Each Employee shall submit a written authorization as a condition of employment if required. - 6.403 The Employer shall be advised in writing of any changes in initiation fees or dues or of assessments by the Affiliated Union before being required to put them in effect.
+- 6.801 The Employer shall comply with the dues deduction provision of the appropriate Trade Section attached hereto in respect of all Employees covered by this Agreement and remit same to the Affiliated Union within the time specified. - 6.802 The Employer shall honour an Employee's written assignment of wages to the Affiliated Union.
+Each Employee shall submit a written authorization as a condition of employment if required. - 6.803 The Employer shall be advised in writing of any changes in initiation fees or dues or of assessments by the Affiliated Union before being required to put them in effect.